TEJ-Fellowship/tej-bootcamp/README.md

 _Instructions for TO-DO_

-1. in the `fullstackopen` repository, create a folder called `part1` inside `fullstackopen`
+1. In the `fullstackopen` repository, create a folder called `part1` inside `fullstackopen`
-1. create folder called `courseinfo` inside of `part1` to put your code for exercise 1.1-1.2
+2. Create folder called `courseinfo` inside of `part1` to put your code for exercise 1.1-1.2
    - You can create `courseinfo` project either by using `vite`, as we did for the class today.
 You can clone this [starter kit](https://github.com/TEJ-Fellowship/react-start-kit)
    - Or you can create `courseinfo` project using `create-react-app` as described in the [`introduction to react`](https://fullstackopen.com/en/part1/introduction_to_react) section of the course